-These facilities include general purpose spaces (e.g. conference rooms, student lounges), as well as classrooms designated for laboratory training activities, including:
+These facilities include general purpose spaces (e.g. conference rooms, student lounges), as well as classrooms designated for lectures and laboratory training activities, including:

-- There are three classrooms/labs where students receive a curriculum-based lecture.
-All of these classrooms include laboratory areas where the students complete their lab training with practical equipment, as found in private industry. - All classrooms are equipped with instructor computers and overhead projectors for presentations and viewing online materials. - An online Learning Resource Center allows students to have 24 hours access to resources for research, completing assignments, academic reviews, performing job search, and much more. - Free student WIFI is available for students to access online learning resources from their devices. - The facilities also include a reception area, restrooms and break areas, Admissions, Financial Aid, Student Services, Career Services, and administrative staff offices. - The facilities provide a pleasant, efficient atmosphere for adult education and training. - The typical classroom/lab area holds a maximum of 20 students. - Free parking is provided for our students. - NPCollege's facilities and equipment comply with all local, state, and federal safety and health rules and regulations.
+- The facilities comprise of 3,910 square feet - There are two classrooms where students receive lectures and lab practices with the proper practical equipment, as found in the private industry. - All classrooms are equipped with instructor computers and overhead projectors for presentations and viewing online materials. - A Learning Resource Center allows students to access online resources to conduct research, complete assignments, reviews, job search, and much more. - Free student WIFI is available for students to access online learning resources from their devices. - The facilities also include a reception area, restrooms and break areas, Admissions, Financial Aid, Student Services, Career Services, and administrative staff offices. - The facilities provide a pleasant, efficient atmosphere for adult education and training. - The typical classroom/lab area holds a maximum of 20 students. - Free parking is provided for our students. - NPCollege's facilities and equipment comply with all local, state, and federal safety and health rules and regulations.